RodgerOliver/ethical-hacking/README.md

-Then the script needs to be compiled with Autoit, software and programming language that the script was written.
+Then the script needs to be compiled with Autoit, software and programming language that the script was written in.
 Change the script extension to `.au3`.
 Select the source, destination and icon for the backdoored file and convert it.